mehatabnabi/Neural-Collaborative-Filtering-Recommender/README.md

 # Neural Collaborative Filtering Recommender System

-This project demonstrates how to build a recommender system using **Neural Collaborative Filtering (NCF)** based on implicit feedback data (user interactions).
-The model is trained to predict products that users are likely to interact with, based on historical user-item interactions.

 ## Key Features
 - **Model Type:** Neural Collaborative Filtering with implicit feedback.
 - **Evaluation Metric:** Hit Ratio@10 (HR@10).